gleam-lang/gleam/book/src/faqs.md

 ## How is message passing typed?

-Gleam currently doesn't currently have first class support for the BEAM's concurrency primitives such as `receive`, `send`, and `spawn`.
+Gleam doesn't currently have first class support for the BEAM's concurrency primitives such as `receive`, `send`, and `spawn`.
 This is because research is still ongoing as to the best way to apply a strong type system to them while still enabling established OTP patterns.
 For now these primitives